mauget/railroutes_web2/README.md

 public *Heroku* application, as we refined the browser-side "logic."
 Our single HTML page always referred to our *Heroku* version of the application developed in steps 1 - 3.

+## The Database

+See **github project [https://github.com/mauget/railroutes_cmd](https://github.com/mauget/railroutes_cmd) for creating the database and for an command-invoked version of this application that displays in Google Earth.

 ## To Deploy Your Own Site
-You'll need to change two points in the index.html.
+You'll need to change two points in the `scripts/app.js` file.

 1. The Google API key.
 2. The KML controller URL.